Principles of operator algebras: Preface

 Mathematically, the commonly accepted belief is that the good framework for the study of quantum mechanics is an infinite dimensional complex Hilbert space $H$, whose vectors can be thought of as being states of the system, and with the linear operators $T:H\to H$ corresponding to the observables.
 This is however to be taken with care, because in order to do ``true physics'', things must be far sharper than that.
 Always remember indeed that the simplest object of quantum mechanics is the hydrogen atom, whose simplest states and observables are something quite complicated.
 Thus when talking about ``states and observables'', we have a whole continuum of possible considerations and theories, ranging from true physics to very abstract mathematics.

 For making things worse, even the existence and exact relevance of the Hilbert space $H$ is subject to debate.
-This is something more philosophical, related to the 2-body problem evoked above, which has twisted the minds of many scientists, starting with Einstein and others.
+This is something more philosophical, related to the 2-body hydrogen problem evoked above, which has twisted the minds of many scientists, starting with Einstein and others.
 Can we get someday to a better quantum mechanics, by adding more variables to those available inside $H$?
 No one really knows the answer here.

 The present book is an introduction to the algebras $A\subset B(H)$ that the bounded linear operators $T:H\to H$ can form, once a Hilbert space $H$ is given.
-There has been an enormous amount of work on such algebras, starting with von Neumann and others, and we will insist here on the aspects which are beautiful.
+There has been an enormous amount of work on such algebras, starting with von Neumann in the 1930s, and we will insist here on the aspects which are beautiful.
 With the idea, or rather hope in mind, that beautiful mathematics should correspond to true physics.

 So, what is beauty, in the operator algebra framework?
 In our opinion, the source of all possible beauty is an old result of von Neumann, related to the Spectral Theorem for normal operators, which states that any commutative von Neumann algebra $A\subset B(H)$ must be of the form $A=L^\infty(X)$, with $X$ being a measured space.